wwu-webtech/ashlar/README.md

 If you are developing a Drupal 8 site, you will need to run this command along with `lando drush cr` to see your changes reflected in your local Drupal site.

-If you are devloping outside of Drupal, there are a handful of files in `ashlar\build\css`, but the two most useful for developing external sites are `components.css` and `layout.css`

 Eventually we would like to have these compiled css files hosted somewhere that can be referenced by campus sites.
-In the interim, any sites that are built to utilize ashlar should reference these two css files.
+In the interim, any sites that are built to utilize ashlar should reference the `components.css` stylesheet.

-`components.css` is the main stylesheet, and contains the styles for the majority of the patterns.

-`layout.css` contains the styles for the `_patterns/03-templates/layouts`